Learning Counterfactually Invariant Predictors

 We developed CIP, a method to learn counterfactually invariant predictors $\hat{\mathbf{Y}}$.
 First, we presented a sufficient graphical criterion to characterize counterfactual invariance and reduced it to conditional independence in the observational distribution under an injectivity assumption of a causal mechanism.
 We then built on kernel mean embeddings and the Hilbert-Schmidt Conditional Independence Criterion to devise an efficiently estimable, differentiable, model-agnostic objective to train CI predictors for mixed continuous/categorical, multi-dimensional variables.
 We demonstrated the efficacy of CIP in extensive empirical evaluations on various regression and classification tasks.

-A key limitation of our work, shared by all studies in this domain, is the assumption that the causal graph is known.
-Guaranteeing CI necessarily requires strong untestable additional assumptions, but we demonstrated that CIP performs well empirically even when these are violated.
-Moreover, the computational cost of estimating \hsciconly{} may limit the scalability of CIP to very high-dimensional settings even when using efficient random Fourier features.
+A limitation of this work is the computational cost of estimating \hsciconly{}, which may limit the scalability of CIP to very high-dimensional settings even when using efficient random Fourier features.
 While the increased robustness of counterfactually invariant predictors are certainly desirable in many contexts, this presupposes the validity of our assumptions.
 Thus, an important direction for future work is to assess the sensitivity of CIP to misspecifications of the causal graph or insufficient knowledge of the required adjustment set.
 Lastly, we envision our graphical criterion and KME-based objective to be useful also for causal representation learning to isolate causally relevant, autonomous factors underlying the data.